leducthai/django-rest-framework-products-and-users/README.md

 -localhost:800/api/products --> to see all published and authenticated products or creat a new product

--localhost:800/api/products/(int:pk) --> see detail of the product with id = pk
+-localhost:800/api/products/(int:pk) --> see detail of the product with id = pk.
--ex: localhost:800/api/products/1
+(ex: localhost:800/api/products/1)

 -localhost:800/api/products/(int:pk)/update --> to update product with id = pk